Nathanfeng/decentralized-charity-platform/README.md

 The fund manager adds milestones to the fund, which are goals that the fund will work towards.
 The milestones divide the fund into installments that will be paid upon the donors voting that the fund has achieved their milestone.<br>
 **Deploy the fund:**  Deploying the fund opens it up to donations.<br>
 **Activate the fund:**  Activating the fund releases the first installment to the fund manager to allow them to work towards the first milestone.<br>
-**Move to next milestone:**  After at least half of donors vote on whether to pass the current milestone, and the more than half weighted votes were to pass, the owner can trigger the next milestone.
+**Move to next milestone:**  After at least half of donors vote on whether to pass the current milestone, and more than half weighted the votes to pass, the owner can trigger the next milestone.
 Triggering the next milestone will release the next installment to the fund manager.

 ### Donor
 The donor is a contributor to the fund.
 A donor has the following permissions:  <br><br>